rundsk/dsk/CONTRIBUTING.md

 export PATH=$PATH:$(go env GOPATH)/bin
 ```

-DSK uses `go mod` to manage and vendor its dependencies.
+DSK uses `go mod` to manage its dependencies.
 When using
 Go 1.11 module support must be explictly enabled, add this line to
 `.profile`:
 ```